-PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Effective and Efficient Corporate Governance. ownership in general. amenities.
+PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) control. control. control.
+Establishment of a pest control unit.
+Property Management Responsible, Accountable, Effective and Efficient Corporate Governance.
+Sustainable fixed assets Conduct land audit on Municipal property and ownership in general.
+Facilitate name change of streets and amenities.
 Review and implement property management policy.
+Acquisition of land for building a city.
+Efficient management of municipal property.
 Records and Archiving Responsible, Accountable, Effective and Efficient Corporate governance Improved and informed decision making.
 Ensure safe keeping of council documentation at all times.
 Archiving and record keeping of municipal documents.
 Classification of information to ensure safety of documentations.
 Induct new employee on archiving processes.
 Automation of archiving system, including proper management information system.
 Provide effective and safe storage space for documentation.
 Implementation of the MunAdmin electronic system in phases.
 Fully fledged integrated and automated information and archiving system.
 Legal Services Responsible, Accountable, Effective and Efficient Corporate Governance.
 Accountable and responsible administration.
 Minimise unwarranted litigations and legal costs.
 Decrease percentage of litigation cases against the municipality negotiated for settlement per year.
 Percentage of SLA drafted within 2 weeks of receipt of request from date of submission.
 Conduct Legal information dissemination workshops with all relevant officials annually.
 Monitoring the compliance to legislation by departments.
 To develop and implement control measures to ensure compliance with legislation.
 Develop plan to reduce litigation and costs.
 Continuous assistance to other directorates with the drafting and review of by-laws and policies as and when it is required.